Choose a 3PL with a Culture and Vision that Match Your Own

 Implementing a TMS as a shipper can be very time consuming and costly, and there is no guarantee the software will produce expected results.
 Shippers often don't have in-house expertise and may depend on third-party integrators for future configuration changes and upgrades.
 The right 3PL has a team solely focused on implementation and integration yet closely aligned with operations.

-Ruan has expertise in transporting and warehousing goods in every industry—and the right people, processes, and technology to meet your transportation management needs.
+Ruan has supply chain expertise in every industry—and the right people, processes, and technology to meet your logistics management needs.